kings0527/ChromeHeadless/README.md

 # ChromeHeadless

-Command line for get HTMLs
+A lightweight built-in for website profiling.

 ## Install